 Yes!
-We are working to expand participants’ options to attend our programs virtually.
-Several of our events have been converted to fully virtual delivery, and others may be offered in a hybrid format (either in person or with a virtual option).
+We have expanded our participants’ options to attend our programs virtually.
+Many of our events have been converted to fully virtual delivery, and others may be offered in a hybrid format (either in person or with a virtual option).
 Virtual events are shown with a virtual indicator in our calendar of upcoming events.
 Some events may only be offered on-site due to the hands-on nature of the training or to instructor preference.

 What online platforms are used for virtual events?

 The Jackson Laboratory uses the learning management system Canvas as a central repository for course materials, pre-recorded lectures, and event specific information.
-Live sessions may be streamed on Cisco WebEx or Zoom, depending on the event.
-Some events may use additional or alternate platforms for hosting course information such as GitHub, Cloud OS, etc.
+Live sessions may be streamed on Zoom.
+Many of the virtual lectures are recorded and posted to the Canvas site shortly after airing.

 Will I still receive a certificate of completion?